Written by Dr Gowreeson Thevendran, MBChB (Bristol), MRCS.Ed, Dip. Sports Med.Ed, FRCS.Ed (Trauma & Ortho.), FAMS (Singapore)

 Diagnosing ACL Tears: ACL Tear Grades

-An orthopaedic specialist will diagnose your ACL injury through a history review and physical examination.
-During this exam, the specialist assesses the knee's range of motion and checks for an ACL tear.
-They will also examine other structures within the knee, as ACL tears often accompany damage to collateral ligaments and cartilage.
+During the examination, the specialist assesses the knee's range of motion and stability and checks for an ACL tear.
+They will also examine other structures within the knee, such as the collateral ligaments, will be examined, as ACL tears often occur in conjunction with damage to these structures.

 You may undergo X-rays to identify any fractures.
 In cases where history and physical examinations are inconclusive, magnetic resonance imaging (MRI) may be required.
 MRI exams further evaluate the state of the cartilage and meniscus tissue, aiding in determining the appropriate treatment.